Article first published October 2014, updated May 2019

 However, when you start trying to compare multiple A/B subject line tests against each other, you start to introduce a lot of variables that can affect your results.

-Things like number of recipients, length of test, day sent and time sent can all impact the results of a specific test and therefore give you misleading information if you are trying to compare two different tests together to get some insight.
+Things like number of recipients, length of test, day sent, and time sent can all impact the results of a specific test and, therefore, give you misleading information if you’re trying to compare two different tests together to get some insight.

 - Deciding what percentage of their list would get sent the test emails (10%)

 - Deciding how long the A/B tests will run for (1 hour)

 - Deciding what time to the A/B tests will go out (10am CST)